 This observation of a convergence of types on the socio-ritual level raises the question of the relationship between these various functionaries in restoration Yehud.
 Several elements in Zech 3 have been used by those who argue for an expansion of the priestly role into prophetic and royal areas.
 First, the focus in the chapter is on the instatement of the Zadokite high priest affording great exposure to this office.
-Secondly, the prophet instructs the divine council to place a מניים מניים ("turban," 3:5) on Joshua's head, a term which some have suggested has royal overtones.
+Secondly, the prophet instructs the divine council to place a עניל ("turban," 3:5) on Joshua's head, a term which some have suggested has royal overtones.
 Thirdly, the angel speaks of the figure Zemah in a speech directed to the priests, intimating that for Zechariah this figure is priestly (3:8).
-Fourthly, the angel of Yahweh promises Joshua מהלכים בין העמדים האלה a phrase often translated as "a way/right of access among those standing here," that is, access to the heavenly council (3:7).
+Fourthly, the angel of Yahweh promises Joshua אלה בין העמדים האלה a phrase often translated as "a way/right of access among those standing here," that is, access to the heavenly council (3:7).
 For some this is seen as evidence of Joshua receiving "prophet-like authority."
-This is a constant the second constant of the second
+The second control of type of the second control of the priests of the heavenly council (3:7).
+For some this is seen as evidence of Joshua receiving "prophet-like authority."

 18 So also Petersen: "The use of ṣanîp gives royal overtones to this scene.
 Clearly, the prerogatives of Joshua were noteworthy, especially now that there was no invested king on the throne," David L. Petersen, Haggai and Zechariah 1-8: A Commentary, OTL (Philadelphia: Westminster, 1984), 198; Meyers: "an official headpiece with monarchic associations ... a conscious departure from priestly terminology ...
 Joshua as 'high priest' both continues the traditional role of 'chief priest' ... and also incorporates into the scope of his office some responsibilities previously assumed by the Judean kings," Meyers and Meyers, Haggai, Zechariah 1-8, 192; Mason (on Zech 3): "Now no dyarchy is envisaged.
 All the attention is on the priesthood which, by divine appointment, has taken over all the old pre-exilic royal privileges and prerogatives.
-A 'messianic hope' is indeed expressed, but attached in no way to Zerubbabel," Rex A. Mason, Preaching the Tradition: Homily and Hermeneutics after the Exile (Cambridge: Cambridge University Press, 1990), 208; cf. Laato, A Star is Rising, 203; James C. VanderKam, "Joshua the High Priest and the Interpretation of Zechariah 3," CBQ 53 (1991): 553-70.
+A 'messianic hope' is indeed expressed, but attached in no way to Zerubbabel," Rex A. Mason, Preaching the Tradition: Homily and Hermeneutics after the Exile (Cambridge: Cambridge University Press, 1990), 208; cf. Laato, A Star is Rising, 203; James C. VanderKam, "Joshua the High Priest and the Interpretation of Zechariah 3," CBO 53 (1991): 553-70.